-Dr Michael Montesano is Associate Senior Fellow at ISEAS – Yusof Ishak Institute.
+Dr Michael Montesano is an Associate Senior Fellow at ISEAS – Yusof Ishak Institute.
 He was previously Coordinator of the Thailand and Myanmar Studies Programme at the institute.

 In choosing to align itself with military-backed parties, the Pheu Thai Party has betrayed the faith of voters who believed that democratic principles would best ensure Thailand’s future.